PaintSwap/samwitch-orderbook/README.md

 - The maximum number of orders in the book that can ever be added is limited to 1 trillion
 - The maximum number of orders that can be added to a specific price level is between 4.2 - 16 billion

-While this order book was created for ERC1155 NFTs it could be adapted for ERC20 tokens.
+While this order book was created for `ERC1155` NFTs it could be adapted for `ERC20` tokens.

-Note: Not suitable for production until more tests are added with more code coverage.
+> _Note: Not suitable for production until more tests are added with more code coverage._

 Potential improvements:

-- Use an orderId per price level insted of global, so that they are always sequential
+- Use an `orderId` per price level insted of global, so that they are always sequential
 - Range delete of the red-black tree using split/join
-- The tree, either pack red & numDeletedInSegment or reduce number of decimals for the price and use uint64 instead.
+- The tree, either pack `red` & `numDeletedInSegment` or reduce number of decimals for the `price` and use `uint64` instead

 To start copy the `.env.sample` file to `.env` and fill in `PRIVATE_KEY` at a minimum (starts with `0x`).